kirkmadera/forge-framework-docs/about/README.md

 of Forge Framework allows for full customization of any piece of functionality or design, while retaining the ability to upgrade the core framework without refactoring.

+Forge Framework is strongly rooted in sound design principles gained through experience and the works of many incredibly smart people who have taken the time to document their learning.
+This is not just another web framework.
+This is a long standing framework that will continue to grow with the ever changing needs of businesses and individuals.

 ## Guiding Principles

 * Must allow for completely self-contained modules